TaniaAHossain/Loan-Approval-Trends-Insights-from-Financial-Data-Analysis/README.md

 * Jupyter Notebooks using PySpark for large-scale data processing.
 * SQL Scripts for structured analysis on Azure Synapse Analytics.
 * Power BI Dashboards for interactive visualization of loan approval trends.

 The project aims to improve financial decision-making by analyzing credit history, income, employment type, and demographic factors affecting loan approvals.

+# Objective

+The primary objective of this project is to leverage Azure Synapse Analytics, SQL, and Power BI for a comprehensive analysis of loan approval data, enabling financial institutions to make data-driven lending decisions.
+By integrating PySpark for large-scale data processing, the project aims to identify key factors influencing loan approvals, including credit history, applicant income, employment type, education level, and property area.
+The analysis optimizes loan eligibility criteria through SQL-based aggregations and filtering while uncovering approval trends across demographics and income groups.
+Additionally, interactive Power BI dashboards and visual analytics using Seaborn, Matplotlib, and Plotly enhance financial insights, helping lenders refine risk assessment models and develop personalized lending strategies.
+The project also focuses on improving financial inclusion and addressing disparities in loan approvals among self-employed vs. salaried applicants across urban and rural regions.
+Ultimately, this initiative supports scalable and automated loan processing, utilizing Azure Synapse Spark Pools to streamline loan approval predictions based on historical data, ensuring efficient and transparent decision-making in financial institutions.

 # Key Features